jjkirn/sliver-c2/notes/part1.md

 # Part 1 - Install of Sliver C2 on Kali VM, generate Beacon code, get call back from Windows target

+## **Intro**
-I will be using my Active Directory Lab from my repo "active-directoy" for this demo.
+In this part, I will be using VMs from my **Active Directory Lab** available in my repo ["active-directoy"](https://github.com/jjkirn/active-directory) for this demo.

-Here is some reference info from that lab:
+Here are some reference info from that lab:
 - DC1: IP address = 192.168.175.155
 - WS0: IP address = 192.168.175.123
 - Kali: IP address = 192.168.175.130
 - Management: IP address = 192.168.175.???

+Using our Kali VM, will git clone the sliver repo, and compile it using go.

+Using sliver, we will create a beacon implant (an .exe) and tranfer it to our lab target VM - WS0.

+We discover that Windows Defender blocks us from both downloading the implant and running it.

+We rely on a method from a John Hammond youtube video on how to disable all of Windows Defender to get our implant code to the target (A unrealistic scenario, but this is just a demo of sliver).

+After making the Windows Defender disable changes to WS0, we now download the implant code and run it.

+Back on Kali VM, we notice that we get a call back from the implant code showing our implant worked !

 ---
+## **NOTE:**
 [A Beginner's Guide to Sliver](https://notateamserver.xyz/sliver-101/) is available.

 The guide explains the fundamentals of the framework and gives example commands.